oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 In this lab, you will:

 * Start Minikube.
 When you start Minikube, the Transfer application is deployed and the database instances are created and populated with sample data.
-* Deploy Kiali and Jaeger in your minikube cluster (Optional and if not already deployed)
 * Run the Transfer application to start an XA transaction to withdraw an amount from Department A and deposit it in Department B.
-* View service graph of the mesh and distributed traces to track requests (Optional)
+* Visualize the flow of requests (optional).
-* View source code of the Transfer application (Optional)
+* View source code of the Transfer application (optional).
+* Access the Oracle Database instances (optional).

 ### Prerequisites